triwjy/openTicket/readme.md

 Ordered ticket will be locked for an interval to allow user finish the transaction.
 Ticket can be edited whenever it is not locked.
 Once a ticket is successfully ordered and transactioned, it will no longer appear in index page.

+### New Update:

+- Orders: PaymentCreatedListener will publish OrderCompleted event with the order ticket id
+  Payments: OrderCompletedListener will update order status to be 'completed' in db

+- Added logic to in Payments to reject payments from cancelled/completed order.

+### Todo:

+- add minimal 50 jpy for stripe
+- use kafka